praveen9569/calculator-javascript/README.md

 # calculator-javascript
 The Web Calculator is a simple, user-friendly application designed to perform basic arithmetic operations.
-Built using JavaScript, HTML, and CSS, this project demonstrates core web development skills and provides a practical tool for everyday calculations.
+Built using JavaScript, HTML, and CSS, this project demonstrates core web development skills and provides a practical tool for everyday calculations..